Having read the updates about the Competition Framework on the previous page, now take a look at some of our frequently asked questions (FAQs) below:

-Ranking Index points will automatically reduce in value by a third each year, i.e. those won from the last 12 months will be worth 100% of their value, between 12 – 24 months they will be worth 66% of their value.
+Ranking Points will automatically reduce in value with age, i.e. those won from the last 12 months will be worth 100% of their value, between 12 – 24 months they will be worth 66% of their value.
 Between 24 – 36 months they will be worth 33%, then between 36 – 48 months they will be worth 15%.
 Between 48 – 60 months they will be worth 5% and 60 months plus will be worth 1 ranking point.
 Points will never revert to 0, even if you have not been in the sport for many years.

 How does Henley Royal Regatta fit in?

 Henley Royal Regatta will operate in the same way as it does now.
 The stewards use results from recent regattas to help pre-select crews.

 Will there be an app for BROE?

 This is being discussed and we will assess if this is a feasible option.